Here comes Canada's jobs report...

-The latest reading on the health of the Canadian labour market will be out at 8:30 a.m.
+Canada’s latest jobs report will cross the wires at 8:30 a.m.
 ET.

+Economists expect that the Canadian economy added 5,000 jobs in June and that the unemployment rate ticked up slightly to 7.0%.

+Last month, Canada’s economy added 13,800 jobs — way above expectations of 1,800 — and the unemployment rate unexpectedly fell to 6.9%, the lowest rate since July 2015.

 Refresh this page for updates at 8:30 a.m.
 ET.